jcsoriano/laravel-crud-templates/docs/guide/table-introspection.md

 ### 1. Relationships Beyond belongsTo

-Table introspection can only detect `belongsTo` relationships (foreign keys on the current table).
+Generate from table can only detect `belongsTo` relationships (foreign keys on the current table).
 Other relationship types must be manually specified:

 ```bash
 php artisan crud:generate Category \